City-Bureau/city-scrapers/docs/02_installation.md

 ## Step 2: Local Python 3 and Virtualenv

-You'll need a fairly standard Python development stack.
+You'll need a fairly standard Python development stack, which Python 3.6 installed.
 If you're on OS X, the [NPR Visuals guide](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html) is a good place to start, though you'll also need Python 3.x (which can be installed with `brew install python3` for Mac users).

 The following assumes you have `virtualenv` and `virtualenv-wrapper` installed.
 If you are using a different virtual environment manager, please refer to its